AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 To be more effective in your calculation, please use the brackets to separate the operations in the desired order of execution.

-The following code blocks present, respectively, the matrix input configuration in the YAML file and an expression that can be used for calculation.

 .. image:: images/processing_provider_matrix_calc.png
     :align: center
     :alt: Processing provider matrix calculator

+The following code blocks present, respectively, examples of a matrix input configuration for the YAML file and an expression that can be used for calculation.

 .. code-block:: yaml
     :caption: Matrix configuration